About Us

 Carolyn S. Calfee, MD MAS is Professor of Medicine and Anesthesia at the University of California, San Francisco, where she attends in the intensive care units.
 She completed her undergraduate studies at Yale University and medical school at University of Pennsylvania before coming to UCSF for her residency, chief residency, and fellowship training, as well as her Master’s in Clinical Research.
 Her primary academic focus is the pathogenesis and treatment of the acute respiratory distress syndrome (ARDS).
 Her areas of research interest include molecular subphenotypes of ARDS and precision medicine in critical care; the role of environmental exposures including smoking, air pollution, and novel tobacco products in susceptibility to lung injury; and novel treatments for ARDS.

-Eddie Fan, PhD, MD
+Eddie Fan, PhD, MD, FRCPC

 Dr. Eddy Fan is an Associate Professor in the Interdepartmental Division of Critical Care Medicine and the Institute of Health Policy, Management and Evaluation at the University of Toronto and a Staff Intensivist at the University Health Network/Mount Sinai Hospital.
 Dr. Fan received his undergraduate degree from the University of Toronto, his medical degree from the University of Western Ontario and a PhD in Clinical Investigation from Johns Hopkins University.
 He is currently the Medical Director of the Extracorporeal Life Support Program at the Toronto General Hospital.
 Dr. Fan’s research has focused on advanced life support for acute respiratory failure and patient outcomes from critical illness.